ityuhui/gen-hack/README.md

 # gen-hack
 Hack for kubernetes-client gen

-kubernetes-client gen does not support docker/maven/python proxy. so it is difficult to run in China mainland.
+kubernetes-client gen does not support docker/maven/python proxy by default.

 Here are some patches to support proxy.